 Renal artery stenosis is a narrowing of arteries that carry blood to one or both of the kidneys.
 Most often seen in older people with atherosclerosis (hardening of the arteries), renal artery stenosis can worsen over time and often leads to hypertension (high blood pressure) and kidney damage.
-The body senses less blood reaching the kidneys and misinterprets that as the body having a low blood pressure.
+The body senses less blood reaching the kidneys and misinterprets that as the body having low blood pressure.
 This signals the release of hormones from the kidney that lead to an increase in blood pressure.
 Over time, renal artery stenosis can lead to kidney failure.

 Causes of Renal Artery Stenosis

-About 90% of the time, renal artery stenosis is caused by atherosclerosis, a process in which plaque made up of fats, cholesterol, and other materials builds up on the walls of the blood vessels, including those leading to the kidneys.
+More than 90% of the time, renal artery stenosis is caused by atherosclerosis, a process in which plaque made up of fats, cholesterol, and other materials builds up on the walls of the blood vessels, including those leading to the kidneys.

 Risk Factors for Renal Artery Stenosis